Average Velocity - Definition, Formula, Difference, FAQs

 Average velocity $=\frac{\text { Total Displacement }}{\text { Total Time }}$

-It's important to note that average speed and average velocity without direction is not the same thing.
+It's important to note that average speed and average velocity without direction are not the same thing.
 Changes in direction over time have a greater impact on speed and velocity, as we observed with displacement and distance in the previous section.

 Average Speed and Average Velocity Similarities